 The technology inside Genius Gen 2 is also impressive.
 There is an advanced microprocessor system for intuitive smart charging technology.
 This one can monitor the input data to diagnose, charge, and maintain batteries.
 It even features a recovery mode for tired and sulfated batteries, thanks to the pulse charging features.

 Genius Gen 2 involves 8 different stages in smart charging.
-These include analyzing, diagnose, recover, initialize, opportunity & bulk, absorption, optimization (float), and maintenance.
+These include analyzing, diagnosing, recovering, initializing, opportunity & bulk, absorption, optimization (float), and maintenance.
 They are supposed to give you the battery’s superior performance and life.

 Though the manufacturer guarantees that it has overcharge protection, some overcharge issues have been reported.
 You had better pay attention to it while charging.